 It’s not just gold that can be found, but it is one of the most valuable metals stored in products like mobile phones.
 In recent months there has been growth in recycling gadgets; companies are beginning to push to reuse existing resources over mining for new ones.

 This isn’t a new trend, we’ve been doing it for years; however, the world is waking up to recycling realities.
-It’s vital we consider the importance of recycling gadgets.
+It’s vital we consider the importance of recycling laptops, PCs and Macbooks as well.
 With the production of mobile phones growing year on year, it’s no surprise as resources run out, producers are beginning to look at reusing the resources held within our previous gadgets.